JAYASREE24032006/Ex14-Implement-Hash-Function/README.md

 ![image](https://github.com/user-attachments/assets/7e2672c6-6874-4466-a35a-c63a12b46be2)

 ## RESULT :
 The program for generating and verifying a simple hash of a given message using a custom hash function was executed successfully.
-The computed hash ensures basic integrity of the message.